Differentially Private Release of Event Logs for Process Mining: Approach

 \begin{defn}[Minimal DAFSA of a set of words~\cite{daciuk2000incremental}] Let $V$ be a finite set of labels.
 A DAFSA is an acyclic directed graph $D = ( S, s_0, A, S_f)$, where $S$ is a finite set of states, $s_0 \in S$ is the initial state, $A \subset S \times V \times S$ is a set of labeled transitions, and $S_f$ is a set of final states.
 A DAFSA of a set of words $W$ is a DAFSA such that every word in $W$ is a path from an initial to a final state, and, conversely, every path from an initial state to a final state is a word in $W$.
 A minimal DAFSA of a set of words $W$ is a DAFSA of $W$ with a minimal number of states. \end{defn}

 Given a path from the initial state $s_0$ to a state $s\in S$ in a DAFSA, the sequence of labels of the arcs in the path is the \textit{prefix} of $s$.
-Similarly, given a path from $s$ to a final state $s_f \in S_f$, the sequence of labels associated with such path is the \textit{suffix} of $s$.
+Similarly, given a path from $s$ to a final state $s_f \in S_f$, the sequence of labels in such path is the \textit{suffix} of $s$.

 Reissner et al.~\cite{reissner2017scalable} reuse the algorithm in~\cite{daciuk2000incremental} to represent an event log as a DAFSA.
 Every trace in the log is seen as a word over the alphabet of activity labels.
 Each particular word extracted from an event log in this way is called a \emph{case variant} of the log.